Program of Instruction

 continuing legal education (cle) credit

 Language InstructionNon-credit instruction in Beginning French and Intermediate French are available to students, as well as to persons accompanying them.
-Language classes will begin during the orientation/introductory lectures week, on June 25 and 26, and continue during the period of regular classroom instruction.
-Beginning July 1, the schedule will include one section of both Beginning and Intermediate French during each of the three morning class periods.
+Language classes will begin on June 29th and continue during the period of regular classroom instruction.
+The schedule will include one section of both Beginning and Intermediate French during each of the three morning class periods.
 You will be asked to select the session you prefer as a part of the application process.
-French Classes will not be held on June 28th, July 12th or July15th.
+French Classes will not be held on June 29th or July 2nd.

-Please Note: Students who enroll in a regular class during each of the three morning class periods (see course schedules, above) will not be able to enroll in a French language class.
-French language classes will conclude on July 25.
-Students in these classes receive a preference in attending dinners at Paris restaurants that are organized by the French language instructors.
+Please Note: French language classes will conclude on July 11.
+Students in these classes receive a preference in attending dinners at Paris restaurants that are organized by the French language instructor.

 Back to Top